 Make sure you save the modification and close the window.
 Go back to WordPress admin area and try upload a new.

-If you use a Hostinger VPS server, you’ll get control over most of your server environment.
+If you use a Hostinger VPS, you’ll get control over most of your server environment.
 We only reach basic server software (Apache or NGINX) in its default state.
 That means if you want to tweak more, you are free to revise it.

 Reconfiguring nginx.conf will require a text editor.
 We recommend Vi text editor as it will handle the job perfectly.